aldajo92/AndroidExamplesJava/README.md

 # Android Examples (Java)

-This Repo shows some concepts that I learned about android and Java.
+This Repo shows some concepts that I've learned about Android and Java.